PinkPeonyD/sql-dataproc-course-work/README.md

-# Music content database
+# Music Content Database

-1. Run OLTP:
+## 1. Run OLTP
 1.1.
-Create_tables.sql script;
+Execute the `Create_tables.sql` script.
 1.2.
-Load_data_from_CSV.sql script (change path inside script);
+Execute the `Load_data_from_CSV.sql` script (ensure to modify the path inside the script as needed).
 1.3.
-Queries_based_on_OLTP.sql script;
+Execute the `Queries_based_on_OLTP.sql` script.

-2. Run OLAP:
+## 2. Run OLAP
 2.1.
-Create_tables.sql script;
+Execute the `Create_tables.sql` script.
 2.2.
-Load_data_from_OLTP_to_OLAP.sql script (change dbname and user_name inside script);
+Execute the `Load_data_from_OLTP_to_OLAP.sql` script (ensure to modify the `dbname` and `user_name` inside the script).
 2.3.
-Queries_based_on_OLAP.sql script;
-3. Explanation of why there is a genres table and why it is not connected to other tables
+Execute the `Queries_based_on_OLAP.sql` script.

+## 3. Explanation of the `genres` Table and Its Isolation

-   The genres table in this script serves as a reference table designed to manage musical genres.
-The primary reasons for using this table are as follows:
+The `genres` table in this script serves as a reference table designed to manage musical genres.
+Below are the key reasons for including this table and the rationale for its current disconnected state:

-   3.1.
+### 3.1.
 Simplified Genre Management
-   The genres table centralizes information about musical genres.
-This simplifies the process of adding, modifying, or deleting genres.
+- The `genres` table centralizes information about musical genres, simplifying updates or modifications.
-   For example, if a genre needs correction (e.g., due to a typo), it is sufficient to update the record in the genres table rather than updating it for every song.
+- Example: Correcting a typo in a genre name can be done once in the `genres` table instead of updating it for each song entry.

-   3.2.
+### 3.2.
 Avoiding Data Duplication
-   Storing genres as plain text in the songs table can lead to duplication issues (e.g., "Rock", "rock", or "Rock ").
+- Storing genres directly in the `songs` table may lead to inconsistencies (e.g., "Rock", "rock", or "Rock ").
-   By using a separate genres table, unique genres are stored as individual records.
-In the songs table, a foreign key (GenreID) references genres.GenreID, ensuring consistency and avoiding redundancy.
+- Using a separate `genres` table ensures that unique genres are stored as individual records.
+- The `songs` table can reference genres via a foreign key (`GenreID`), maintaining consistency and eliminating redundancy.

-   3.3.
+### 3.3.
 Improved Performance
-   The genres table helps save database space by using numerical identifiers (GenreID) instead of storing lengthy strings (genre names) in the songs table.
+- Using numerical identifiers (`GenreID`) in the `songs` table saves space compared to storing long genre strings.
-   Searching and sorting operations are faster when dealing with numerical fields rather than strings.
+- Operations like searching and sorting are faster when using numerical fields instead of strings.

-   3.4.
+### 3.4.
 Flexibility and Scalability
-   If additional attributes need to be added to genres (e.g., "genre description" or "popularity"), this can be done without altering the structure of the songs table.
+- Additional attributes, such as "genre description" or "popularity," can be added to the `genres` table without altering the structure of the `songs` table.
-   The genres table can also be linked to other tables in the future (e.g., artists if genres also apply to performers).
+- The `genres` table can be linked to other tables in the future, such as connecting genres to artists if they are associated with performers.

-   3.5.
+### 3.5.
 Connections Within the Script Context
-   In this script, the genres table is not directly linked to the songs table.
-Instead, genres are stored as a textual field (Genre) within the songs table, leaving the genres table isolated from the main logic.
+- Currently, the `genres` table is not directly linked to the `songs` table.
+- Genres are stored as a textual field (`Genre`) in the `songs` table, leaving the `genres` table isolated from the main logic.
-   However, it can be utilized to:
+- Future improvements could involve:

-   Replace the Genre text field in the songs table with a foreign key (GenreID).
+    - Replacing the `Genre` text field in the `songs` table with a foreign key (`GenreID`).
-   Establish a relationship such as songs.GenreID -> genres.GenreID.
+    - Establishing a relationship such as `songs.GenreID -> genres.GenreID`.

-   The genres table is valuable for maintaining data integrity and structure, minimizing redundancy, improving performance, and allowing for the database's scalability and flexibility.
+### Conclusion
+The `genres` table is a vital part of database design, offering:
+- **Data integrity** through centralized genre management.
+- **Efficiency** by avoiding redundancy and improving performance.
+- **Scalability** for future database enhancements.

+Although isolated in the current script, the `genres` table can play a significant role in ensuring a well-structured and flexible database.